DavideFast/University/Latency_Analyzer/README.md

 <br/>

 ## Method n°2
-The XDP program observe all the ingress packet and set the correspective timestamp <br/>
+The XDP program (ingress_tcp_method2.bpf.c)observe all the ingress packet and set the correspective timestamp <br/>
-The TC program (egress_tcp_method1.bpf.c) observe all the egress packets and catch the ACK of the correspective ingress packet and calculate the latency. <br/>
+The TC program (egress_tcp_method2.bpf.c) observe all the egress packets and catch the ACK of the correspective ingress packet and calculate the latency. <br/>
-The XDP program (ingress_tcp_method1.bpf.c) observe all the ingress packet and match the corrispective ACK and calculate the difference. <br/>
-Then the user_space_program_method1.c program show the respective latency.
+Then the user_space_program_method2.c program show the respective latency.

 <br/>